thomasij813/thomasij813.github.io/_posts/2016-06-19-sorted-union.md

 What gives?
 We pushed `4` onto `b` not `a`!
 The problem is that `b = a` does not actually do what we wanted it to do.
 What we wanted was for `b` to get assigned to completely new array that was filled with the same values stored in `a`.
 Instead, we simply pointed `b` to `a`, meaning that they both now refer to the same object.
 Hence, using `push` to add a value to `b` will mutate the array that `a` also happens to be pointing at.

-The best way to rewrite this code so that it actually achieves the intended outcome is to make use of `Array.slice`, a non-mutating function that returns a specified part of an array.
+The best way to rewrite this code so that it actually achieves the intended outcome is to make use of `slice`, a non-mutating function that returns a specified part of an array.
 The part of the array that gets returned when you call `slice` without passing any arguments is the entire array, creating what is essentially a copy of the array slice is called from:

 {% highlight javascript %}
 var a = [1,2,3];